kondasoft/ks-bootshop/README.md

 * Developed respecting [Shopify themes requirements](https://shopify.dev/tutorials/review-theme-store-requirements)
 * All elements are fully accessible with [aria attributes](https://www.w3.org/WAI/standards-guidelines/aria/)
 * Support for [native image lazy-loading](https://web.dev/native-lazy-loading/)
-* Ajax "Add to cart" [native image lazy-loading](https://web.dev/native-lazy-loading/)
+* Add to cart via Ajax
 * Product "Quick view" mode
-* Other features will be added soon as we finish with developing our theme.
+* Note: Other features will be added soon as we finish with developing our theme.

 ## Note:
 Currently work in progress.
 We are constantly working with this project, and it should be completed within August 2020.